c0x12c/module-git-secret-protector/examples/basic-usage/README.md

 ```
 ### Summary

-The `/examples/basic-usage` folder provides a simple, clear example of how to use the `spartan-git-secret-protector` module with the `sample-app` filter name.
+The `/examples/basic-usage` folder provides a simple, clear example of how to use the `git-secret-protector` module with the `sample-app` filter name.
 It demonstrates how to configure the module, encrypt and decrypt files, and manage keys with AWS KMS.
 This example should serve as a helpful starting point for users who want to integrate the module into their own projects.
 ```